tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

        }
     }

-For every region of the device it is specifled the material flle from the database (the TiO2mes contains standard parameters for both :math:`TiO_2` and electrolyte, so it can be used for both regions).
-For every region must be specifled if it contains :math:`TiO_2`, or electrolyte or both.
+For every region of the device it is specified the material file from the database (the TiO2mes contains standard parameters for both :math:`TiO_2` and electrolyte, so it can be used for both regions).
+For every region must be specified if it contains :math:`TiO_2`, or electrolyte or both.

 This can be done setting two flags called ``TiO2`` and ``electrolyte`` .
 If set true the material is present in the region, if set **false** it is not present.
 By default they are assumed both **true** (porous region).
-In the second region of the example showed there is electrolyte only and ``TiO2`` = **false** is explicitly specifled.
-In case both materials are present (porous region) a porosity must be specifled (in the range between 0, :math:`TiO_2` only, and 1, electrolyte only).
+In the second region of the example showed there is electrolyte only and ``TiO2`` = **false** is explicitly specified.
+In case both materials are present (porous region) a porosity must be specified (in the range between 0, :math:`TiO_2` only, and 1, electrolyte only).

 If one material is not present the porosity is automatically set to 0 or 1.

 Physics
 -----------

-The set of parameters that can be deflned for the entire device are enlisted in table 3.1.
+The set of parameters that can be defined for the entire device are enlisted in table 3.1.
 For the generation::

   dssc